Rocky Mountain Spotted Fever (RMSF)

 • Acute and convalescent serologic testing (serologic testing not useful acutely)

-Clinicians should suspect Rocky Mountain spotted fever in any seriously ill patient who lives in or near a wooded area anywhere in the Western Hemisphere and has unexplained fever, headache, and prostration, with or without a history of tick contact.
-A history of tick bite is elicited in about 60% of patients (see CDC: RMSF).
+Clinicians should suspect Rocky Mountain spotted fever in any seriously ill patient who has travelled to or lives or works in or near a wooded area anywhere in the Western Hemisphere and has unexplained fever, headache, and prostration, with or without a history of tick contact (1).
+A history of tick bite within 14 days of illness onset occurs only in 55 to 60% of patients (2).

-If patients have a rash, a skin biopsy should be taken from the rash site.
-PCR or immunohistochemical staining, which can provide fairly rapid results, is used.
+PCR testing on whole blood, rash biopsies, or tissue is a preferred method for diagnosing Rocky Mountain spotted fever; however, if testing results are negative, treatment must not be withheld (1).
+If patients have a rash, a skin biopsy should be taken from the rash site (1).
+PCR testing or immunohistochemical (IHC) staining, which can provide fairly rapid results, is used.
 However, a negative test result does not justify withholding treatment when clinical manifestations suggest RMSF.

 Pearls & Pitfalls